henkla/Simple.PasswordGenerator/README.md

 ## 🚀 Overview

 **Simple.PasswordGenerator** is a lightweight, secure password generator for .NET applications.
-It creates cryptographically strong passwords based on customizable policies — including length, required character types, and special characters.
+It creates cryptographically strong passwords based on customizable policies — including length, required character types, special characters, and the ability to exclude ambiguous characters for better readability.

 No dependencies beyond .NET.
 Simple to integrate, flexible to configure, and safe to use.